MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-environment-checker.md

 [!INCLUDE [applies-to](../../includes/hci-applies-to-supplemental-package.md)]

 This article describes how to use the Azure Stack HCI Environment Checker in a standalone mode to assess how ready your environment is for deploying the Azure Stack HCI solution.
-It also describes how to use the tool to troubleshoot any validation issues that might come up during cluster deployment.
+It also describes how to troubleshoot any validation issues that might come up during cluster deployment.

 For a smooth deployment of the Azure Stack HCI solution, your IT environment must meet certain requirements for connectivity, hardware, networking, and Active Directory.
 The Azure Stack HCI Environment Checker is a readiness assessment tool that checks these minimum requirements and helps determine if your IT environment is deployment ready.